-- Gifted and Talented program web site.
+- Learn more about the Gifted and Talented program

 The intern becomes a colleague when he/she walks through the door, and as much as I am there to teach them the little secrets of engineering, I am also there to treat them like a fellow employee and give them the resources they need to seek out solutions on their own.